 Be willing to be honest, show up and work hard toward positive change.

 HOW IT WORKS

-- Participation in the 12-24 month program is voluntary.
+Participation in the 12-24 month program is voluntary.
 Defendants will be asked to waive their rights to a trial on the merits of the case and enter into an agreement to complete treatment and follow all conditions of the court.
-The Court Team will provide guidance and support as the participant work toward program and treatment goals.
+The Court Team will provide guidance and support as the participant works toward program and treatment goals.

-- Participants who successfully complete the program get their criminal charge(s) dismissed.
+The MHC Court Team meets before each court date to conduct staffings on current cases and new referrals.
+Participants who successfully complete the program get their criminal charge(s) dismissed.